 Imagine for a moment that we could give these signals an unpleasant smell like other forms of air pollution or a color to make them visible to the human eye.
 Most people would probably be surprised to see and smell just how much wireless “smog” there is around us.

 Measuring Wireless Radiation

-The electromagnetic signals used by common wireless devices today have frequencies that fall mostly within the radio wave and microwave regions of the electromagnetic (EM) spectrum.
+The electromagnetic carrier signals used by common wireless devices today have frequencies that fall mostly within the radio wave and microwave regions of the electromagnetic (EM) spectrum.
 The strength of these signals can be measured with a radio frequency (RF) meter, such as the example shown here.
-It is typically reported in microwatts per centimeter squared or microwatts per meter squared.
-Other possible units of measure are microamps per meter and millivolts per meter .
+Readings are typically given in microwatts per meter squared, microwatts per centimeter squared, milliwatts per meter squared.

 Recommended Exposure Limits